 Uganda/Kenya Field Trip

 We believe in the global village connection and achievement.
 Therefore, we welcome all volunteers from the Northern Hemisphere to join our annual field trips to Uganda/Kenya, and later to all African countries where we will extend our work.
 These trips help to establish solidarity, unity, cultural enrichment, and education.
-Our field trip to Uganda/Kenya takes place at the end of July.
-It costs $2600: This includes a return ticket, accommodation, meals, and land travel for a two-weeks stay and volunteering in three districts roughly 150+ Kilometers apart in Uganda and one district in Kenya.
+Our next field trip to Uganda/Kenya takes place June 5-15 2024.
+Cost approximately $3,600.
+This includes a return ticket, accommodation, meals, and land travel for a two-weeks stay and volunteering in three districts roughly 150+ Kilometers apart in Uganda and one district in Kenya.